godspeedsystems/gs-documentation/docs/microservices-framework/config-and-mappings/mappings.md

 ```

 ## Sample mappings
-This is a sample mapping which is accessible in the workflows inside mappings object using `mappings.Gender` and `mappings.generate.genId`
+This is a sample mapping which is accessible in the functions inside mappings object using `mappings.Gender` and `mappings.generate.genId`
 ```yaml title=index.yaml
 Gender:
   Male: M